Capturing Perfect Pictures: The Best Time to Visit Estes Park

 Summers in Estes Park are generally considered to be mild, with occasional high temperatures in the low-to-mid-90’s.
 However, the most frequent temperatures tend to range in the low 80’s, making Estes Park one of the more moderate places to be in the hottest summer months.

 One thing to consider, however, is the amount of rainfall that happens during the summers in the park.
-Frequent thunderstorms happen in the afternoon, which might put a damper (ha, ha) on our photo-taking plans!
+Frequent thunderstorms happen in the afternoon, so I always suggest sunrise sessions if you can pull yourselves out of bed early enough.

 During the night, temperatures drop considerably, sometimes going below 50°F. So, if you were thinking about an evening photo session, or spending some time in nature after we’ve finished taking your photos, that’s something to consider!
 Bringing a sweater or other additional layers is never a bad idea.